 YouTube SEO refers to both aspects of your focus as a YouTuber: both your channel and your videos.
 SEO stands for Search Engine Optimization.
 Ever since Google purchased YouTube, that’s exactly what the platform has become.
 People no longer log on to the platform for pure entertainment.
 People no longer log on to the platform for pure entertainment.
 In fact, some niches on YouTube feature tutorial videos and DYIs.

 If you want your content to reach a bigger audience, you have to do more than rely on YouTube's algorithm.
 To become a successful YouTuber, you ought to promote your content yourself simultaneously.
-As a beginner, you will find it hard to gain more subscribers and viewers.
+As a beginner, you will find it hard to gain more subscribers and viewers and you'll find yourself asking "how to become a YouTuber" quite a lot.

 At the beginning of your YouTube journey, it's all about the numbers.
 People are more likely to "follow the herd" when it comes to entertainment and consumerism.
 This assumption relies on a theory in Social Psychology called "Social Proof".
 If you want subscribers to flock to your channel, you must trick "people".